High Speed 2 Phase Two

 The concept of HS2 was that all major cities covered would have a city centre HS2 station.
 Liverpool, along with London, Birmingham, Manchester and Leeds, was envisaged to have a city centre HS2 station.
 The scheme was cut down to only three provincial city centres served directly by HS2, two being on phase 2.
 The preliminary route for Phase Two was announced on 28 January 2013.
-It is envisaged construction on Phase Two will start in 2022 with completion by 2032.
+It was envisaged construction on Phase Two will start in 2022 with completion by 2032.

 Birmingham to Manchester (phases 2a & 2b)

 Birmingham to Crewe (phase 2a)

-Birmingham to Crewe is phase 2a, which is proposed to be built before phase 2b, simultaneously with phase 1.
-HS2 will pass through Staffordshire and Cheshire, in a tunnel under Crewe station but not stopping at Crewe railway station.
-However, the HS2 line will be linked to the West Coast Main Line via a grade-separated junction just south of Crewe, enabling "classic compatible" trains exiting the high-speed line to call at the existing Crewe station.
+Birmingham to Crewe was phase 2a, which was proposed to be built before phase 2b, simultaneously with phase 1.
+HS2 was to pass through Staffordshire and Cheshire, in a tunnel under Crewe station but not stopping at Crewe railway station.
+However, the HS2 line was to be linked to the West Coast Main Line via a grade-separated junction just south of Crewe, enabling "classic compatible" trains exiting the high-speed line to call at the existing Crewe station.